Douglas Noe has served as a make-up artist for thirty-four years, twenty-nine of those in the motion picture industry.

 Douglas’ abilities allow him to traverse all facets of make-up.
 Known for his beauty and fashion roots, Douglas is also sought after for his character and prosthetic skills.
-Tattoos, hair work and period looks also gladly occupy much of his time.
+Tattoos, body painting, hair work and period looks also gladly occupy much of his time.

 Every genre is covered.
-Some of these credits include: ‘The Avengers’ where he re- created the looks for the greatest comic book villain ever- Loki, ‘The Majestic’ which captured the McCarthy era of the early 1950’s; the final featured zombie (among many) for ‘World War Z’, ape make-ups for ‘Tim Burton’s Planet of the Apes’, aliens for ‘Galaxy Quest’, casualty simulation for ‘Seven Psychopaths’ and in your face horror for ‘The Devil’s Rejects’.
+Some of these credits include: ‘The Avengers’ where he re- created the looks for one of the greatest comic book villains ever- Loki, ‘The Majestic’ which captured the McCarthy era of the early 1950’s; the final featured zombie (among many) for ‘World War Z’, ape make-ups for ‘Tim Burton’s Planet of the Apes’, aliens for ‘Galaxy Quest’, casualty simulation for ‘Seven Psychopaths’ and in your face horror for ‘The Devil’s Rejects’.
 These being only a handful of his extreme and specialty make-up endeavors.

 ‘Cheaper by the Dozen’, ‘The Spy Next Door’ and ‘Yours, Mine & Ours’ show us some of his more natural looks with relatable and friendly slice of life characters.

-Always doing films that are driven in some capacity by their make-up and hair, he has additional highlights that include the BAFTA nominated (for make-up) ‘Lee Daniels’ The Butler’, ‘Angels & Demons’, ‘Spiderman 3’, ‘Charlie Wilson’s War’ and ‘Why Do Fools Fall In Love?’
+Always doing films that are driven in some capacity by their make-up and hair, he has additional highlights that include the BAFTA nominated (for make-up) ‘Lee Daniels’ The Butler’, ‘Angels & Demons’, ‘Spiderman 3’, ‘Charlie Wilson’s War’, 'I SawThe Light' and ‘Why Do Fools Fall In Love?’